atlassian/react-beautiful-dnd/docs/rfc/grouping-api.md

 We will be adding the ability to add 'grouping' support to `react-beautiful-dnd`.
 I am attempting to create naming for the new api that feels right.
 The grouping feature will enable ability to hover over a Draggable to group with it.
 Right now I have been calling the feature 'grouping'.
 However, I am not sure if even that is the right name for the feature.

+What the consumer actually achieves with this feature may vary.
+By default when dropping a item over another one, the dragging item will drop _into_ the one being hovered over

 ## API

 ### `Draggable` > isGroupingEnabled